 What are the typical job interview questions teachers get?
 How to respond to curve-ball-questions from the interview panel or hiring manager?
 In an over-saturated job market, with millions of unemployed post-graduates trying to find that all-important first permanent position in a school or company, the interview process is a critical step in a person’s career.
 Prepping for an interview is as important as writing a final exam.

-Interviews in Education tend to be conducted by a panel of people that may include the director or principal, the department head, and representatives of the parents’ committee, the selection board, the union, and so on.
-In countries where there is a return to some degree of post-Covid-19 normalcy, interviews are again conducted face to face.
+Interviews at schools are usually conducted by a panel of people that may include the director or principal, the department head, and representatives of the parents’ committee, the selection board, the union, and so on.
+In countries where there is a return of post-Covid-19 normalcy, interviews are again conducted face to face.
 Otherwise, virtual interviews are the norm, but the questions remain the same.

-In the online English Second Language (ESL) industry many interviews are conducted by hiring agents, sometimes veteran English teachers working for the company.
-Such interviews usually take place after the candidate has passed a basic screening process, the resume/ CV has been checked and verified and the introduction video was acceptable.
+In the online English Second Language (ESL) industry, many interviews are conducted by hiring agents, sometimes veteran English teachers working for the company.
+Such interviews usually take place after the candidate has passed a basic screening process, the resume/ CV has been checked and verified and the self-introduction video was acceptable.